Gilon-US/saivd/README.md

 - Node.js 18+
 - npm or yarn
 - A Wasabi account and bucket
+- A Supabase account (or Docker for local development)
-- Docker and Docker Compose (for local Supabase development)
+- Docker and Docker Compose (optional, for local development)

 ### Installation